oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-1-provider.md

     ]&
 }
 ```

-Terraform provides a commands for operators to review the current state, `terraform show`.
-The *show* command retrieves all information captured in the state file. the `-json` option transfers the data into a valid [json format][tf_json] .
+Terraform provides the `show` command for operators to review the current state.
+This command retrieves all information captured in the state file.
+Specifying the `-json` option transfers the data into a valid [json format][tf_json]:

 ```console
 terraform show -json
 ```

-With a JSON parser like [jq][jq_site] we can filter infrastrucutre information for further use.
-In case of an error, the [json validator][json_valid] allowss to check the json structure and the [jq playground][jq_play] to develop the filter syntax before applying it.
+With a JSON parser like [jq][jq_site] we can filter infrastructure information for further use.
+In case of an error, the [json validator][json_valid] allows us to check the JSON structure and the [jq playground][jq_play] to develop the filter syntax before applying it:

 ```console
 terraform show -json | jq .values.outputs.tenancy.value.home_region_key -r
 ```

 This example shows how to use jq to filter the home region of your tenant from json output.
-It returns the three letter value, e.g. *FRA* for the home region.
+It returns the three letter value, e.g., *FRA* for the home region.

 ## Output

-With `terraform output` will retrieve the definied output parameter from the state file.
-Adding the name of a particular block, the response and returns only the data of a specific block.
+With `terraform output` will retrieve the defined output parameter from the state file.
+Adding the name of a particular block, the response returns only the data of a specific block:

 ```console
 terraform output home
 ```

-We can use the this command to ananlyse an existing tenancy from the command line.
-E.g. resources can only be deployed in regions that have been activated by the account owner.
-One option is to leverage the [OCI command line interface][oci_cli] to retrieve a list of regions have already been activated.
+We can use this command to analyze an existing tenancy from the command line (i.e, resources can only be deployed in regions that have been activated by the account owner).
+One option is to leverage the [OCI command line interface][oci_cli] to retrieve a list of regions have already been activated:

 ```console
 oci iam region-subscription list --query 'data[*]'
 ```

-Terraform allows operators to use the same API but provide a list in [JSON][tf_json] format.
+Terraform allows operators to use the same API but provide a list of regions in [JSON][tf_json] format.
 We create a small module in a subdirectory.
-This modules creates a JSON output containing all regions that a tenancy has subscribed to.
+This modules creates a JSON output containing all regions that a tenancy has subscribed to:

 ```console
 mkdir ~/project/subscriptions && nano ~/project/subscriptions/region.tf
 ```

 The method `oci_identity_region_subscriptions` retrieves the list of activated regions form the service provider.
-With the output block we reformat the list into a list of provider arguments.
+With the output block we reformat the list into a list of provider arguments:

 ```terraform
 variable "tenancy_ocid" { }